Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 FedNow has been built to potentially serve a number of business, consumer, and government use cases.

 For businesses, FedNow can streamline payments to customers, consumers, and employees, as well as speed up B2B transactions.
-For consumers, faster payments like FedNow will be a solution for sending funds between accounts, paying friends and family, paying bills, and more.
+For consumers, faster payments like FedNow is a solution for sending funds between accounts, paying friends and family, paying bills, and more.
 And the government’s use of FedNow could radically alter the financial landscape of the United States—tax returns, as an example, could be processed in record time.

 As the newest faster payments rail, FedNow will potentially benefit a range of use cases.